 A child’s head is heavy and larger than an adults in proportion to the rest of their body.
 This means they’re at a greater risk of injury in an accident when forward-facing.
 If your child still fits into a rear-facing seat try to keep them there for as long as you can.

-Secure your child in a seat with a built-in harness for as long as they fit then when they move to a booster seat, only use it where a lap-sash seatbelt is available (not in the middle where sometimes only a lap belt is available)
+Secure your child in a seat with a built-in harness for as long as they fit, even if they’ve turned four years old.
+When they do move to a booster seat, only use it where a lap-sash seatbelt is available (not in the middle where sometimes only a lap belt is available).

 Small booster cushions are not the safest option.
 Booster seats with a back and side wings offer more protection.

 Restraints older than 10 years should not be used and second-hand restraints should be inspected for wear and degradation before use.
 Damaged restraints and those that have been in moderate to severe crashes – should not be used, and should be disposed of in a way that ensures they can’t be re-used.